 I have just come across your book Tony,

 and found it an inspirational read.

 You write clearly, and your message is easily understood.

 May God bless you and your wife.

 Sue from the U.K

-I found your story when I was searching for something to inspire me to seek God further in my life.
+I found your story when I was searching for something to inspire me.

 Lucy.
 New Zealand

 Once I started to read your story I could not stop,